Hk-45/Task6_PY_Inheritance/README.md

 # Task6_PY_Inheritance
-create examples of all types of inheritance in python Types of Inheritance :
+create examples of all types of inheritance in python.
+Types of Inheritance :
   1- Single Inheritance
   2- Multiple Inheritance